How to Create Named Cells and Named Ranges in Excel for Formulas and Data Validation

 Select a name from the list and choose an option from the top of the window to either edit, delete or create new names.

-Now, lets say I want to extend the products range by adding some New products.
+Now, let's say I want to expand the product range by adding new items.

 1) Enter new products starting either from the next row or somewhere between the existing values.